zufant/food-delivery-frontend/README.md

 - SCSS and Angular Material UI

 ## Installation
-Install the dependencies using the below command
+Install the dependencies using:

 ```
 cd /project_directory
 npm install --force
 ```
-To run the project
+Run the project using:
 ```
 ng serve
 ```